Employer Insights

 It is worth noting that employers are required to submit employees’ EHI application dossiers within 5 days of the start of their employment to the relevant Japan Pension Service (JPS) branch, including that of their dependents where relevant, and pay the applicable contribution.

-Employees’ Pension Insurance
+Employees’ Pension Insurance (EPI)

-Category I All registered residents aged 20 to 59 who do not belong to Category II or Category III.
+All registered residents aged 20 to 59 who do not belong to Category II or Category III.

-Category II Persons enrolled in the Employees’ Pension Insurance system or Mutual Aid Associations.
+Persons enrolled in the Employees’ Pension Insurance system or Mutual Aid Associations.

-Category III Dependent spouses of Category II insured persons, aged 20 to 59 years, residing in Japan or elsewhere.
+Dependent spouses of Category II insured persons, aged 20 to 59 years, residing in Japan or elsewhere.

 Salaried employees in the private sector fall under Category II, specifically under the Employees’ Pension Insurance (EPI) system, which was established following The Employees’ Pension Insurance Act of 1941.
-The rules and specific conditions for EPI are similar to that of EHI as the two funds coexist in tandem and are designed to safeguard the well-being of private-sector employees.
+The rules and specific conditions for EPI are similar to those of EHI, as the two funds coexist in tandem and are designed to safeguard the well-being of private-sector employees.
 To receive the Old-Age Basic Pension at the pensionable age of 65, beneficiaries must have made contributions for at least 10 years.

 In addition to the Old-Age Pension, the system also carries provisions for early or delayed pension payments, disability pension for first- and second-grade disabilities, and multiple pension benefits for eligible surviving dependents in the event of an insured person’s death.
 Each of these benefits caters to different qualifying individuals and their qualifying conditions may vary.